 Working to support the nine counties in the Bay Area with policies that accelerate life science success.

-Our priorities in the Bay Area region include accessibility and reliability of utilities, reducing business tax burdens where appropriate, and advancing land use proposals to facilitate future life science developments.
+In the Bay Area, we advocate for land use and zoning policies that allow for predictable and timely development processes to facilitate future life science projects, using a fact-based approach to determine where labs can locate.
+We support accessibility and reliability of utilities, reducing business tax burdens where appropriate, and sustainability measures that take lab processes into account and assess currently available infrastructure.
 We also engage on traditional business issues, such as advocating for more seamless transit infrastructure and the availability of middle-income housing.

 Access to Water